-Salt and brackish marshes are the dominant coastal wetland types along much of the Atlantic and Gulf Coasts of the U.S. Cordgrasses occur in salt marshes from Maine to Florida, and along the Gulf of Mexico from Louisiana to Texas (Mitsch et al., 2009).
+Salt and brackish marshes are the dominant coastal wetland types along much of the Atlantic and Gulf Coasts of the United States.
+Cordgrasses occur in salt marshes from Maine to Florida, and along the Gulf of Mexico from Louisiana to Texas (Mitsch et al., 2009).
 On shorelines bordering the Study Area, the largest areas of cordgrass-dominated salt marsh are in the Gulf of Mexico Large Marine Ecosystem, covering an estimated 2,498,225 ac (1,011,000 hectares [ha]), while an additional 1,653,130 ac (669,000 ha) of salt marsh occurs in the Northeast and Southeast U.S. Continental Shelf Large Marine Ecosystems (Watzin & Gosselink, 1992).
-The vast majority of marsh shoreline, however, is located within inland waters along soft shorelines, mostly outside of the Study Area, e.g., upstream in tidal creeks and on the upper part of the shore (detailed maps are provided in the Essential Fish Habitat Assessment).
+The vast majority of marsh shoreline, however, is located within inshore waters along soft shorelines, mostly outside of the Study Area, e.g., upstream in tidal creeks and on the upper part of the shore.
 Beaches or rocky shores border the vast majority of the oceanic portion of the Study Area (Spalding et al., 2003).